temporalio/proposals/node/tracing-logging-and-metrics-for-sdk-and-core.md

 - Core logs should integrate with the Worker logger
 - Support logging from Workflow internals
 - Support logging in Worker either within an otel span or without context (e.g. Worker state changed)
-- Metrics should only be used when no trace context is available
+- Tracing is often preferrable to plain metrics and should be used wherever possible ([this example](https://github.com/temporalio/samples-go/blob/master/metrics/metrics.go) shows an example of use of metrics that could have been implemented with tracing)

 #### Metrics

-- Gauge of cached WFs - should this be exported from both Core and Lang to find discrepencies?
+- Gauge of cached WFs - exported from both Core and Lang to find discrepencies
 - Gauge of cached WF memory stats - Lang
 - Counter of WF cache insertions - Lang
 - Counter of WF cache evictions - Lang
 - Gauge of in-flight Activities - Lang
 - Gauge of in-flight WF activations - Lang
-- GRPC call latency and count per status for each route - Core only (can we just use otel spans?)
+- GRPC call latency and count per status for each route - Core only - using otel spans (can be exported as metrics if needed)

-> PS: More metrics should be considered here, this is just a list off the top of my head.<br/>
+> PS: More metrics should be considered here, this is just a list off the top of my head.
-> PPS: We might not need metrics from Core if we can rely on otel spans since those can be converted into metrics using a custom propagator.

 #### Tracing